-The trend to doing business online, from shopping to client meetings to medical consults, has hugely accelerated due to the 2020 pandemic.
+Searches for online business ideas has skyrocketed in 2020 and 2021.
+The trend to doing business online, from shopping to client meetings to medical consults, has hugely accelerated due to the global health crisis.
 So has starting online businesses as a Plan B for generating future retirement income.

 If there ever was the right moment to start building your own online business, it’s now!